intelowlproject/IntelOwl/docs/source/Contribute.md

 ## How to start (Setup project and development instance)

+This guide assumes that you have already performed the steps required to install the project.
+If not, please do it ([Installation Guide](https://intelowl.readthedocs.io/en/latest/Installation.html)).

 Create a personal fork of the project on Github.
 Then, please create a new branch based on the **develop** branch that contains the most recent changes.
 This is mandatory.